telerik/blazor-docs/components/calendar/events.md

 ## RangeStartChanged

-The `RangeStartChanged` fires every time the user selects a new starting date for the range of dates.
+The `RangeStartChanged` fires every time the user selects a new starting date for the range of dates when the Calendar is in `Range` selection mode.
 The first click on a date in the Calendar will always be the starting date and the range can be consisted of dates only onwards.

 ## RangeEndChanged

-The `RangeEndChanged` fires every time when the selection of dates is finished.
+The `RangeEndChanged` fires after the `RangeStartChanged` with the `default` value of the model field, and every time when the selection of dates is finished.

 >caption Example of `Range` Selection with `RangeStartChanged` and `RangeEndChanged` events